Retirement Calculator – Plan Your Financial Freedom & Secure Future

 What is the 4% withdrawal rule for retirement?

 The 4% rule suggests you can safely withdraw 4% of your retirement savings annually without running out of money.
 For example, with $1 million saved, you could withdraw $40,000 per year.
-This rule assumes a diversified portfolio and 30+ year retirement.
+This rule assumes a diversified portfolio and 30+ year retirement duration.

 Can I retire early with FIRE strategies?

 Yes!
 FIRE (Financial Independence, Retire Early) involves saving 25-50% of income and investing aggressively to retire in your 40s or 50s.
-Our calculator can model these scenarios by adjusting savings rates and retirement age targets.
+Our FIRE retirement calculator and retire free strategies can model these scenarios by adjusting savings rates and retirement age targets.
+Use our retire at 40 calculator or retire by 50 calculator to explore options.

 How does Social Security affect my retirement planning?

 Social Security provides a foundation of retirement income, but shouldn't be your only source.
 The average benefit is about $1,800/month.
-Factor in estimated benefits but don't rely entirely on government programs for retirement security.
+Factor in estimated benefits but don't rely entirely on government programs for retirement security when using our total retirement calculator.

 What if I'm behind on retirement savings?